 The Commercial Aircraft Corporation of China, Ltd (COMAC) also belongs to SASAC.
 Companies from the FACC AG Group have a business relationship with Shanghai Aircraft Manufacturing Co.
 Ltd, which is incorporated under COMAC.
-This business relationnual Financial Statements amounted to kEUR 565 (previous year: ency under receivables from related parties, although IAS 24.25 lit. a would provide for an exemption in this respect.
+This business relationlit. a would provide for an exemption in this respect.
 The receivables amount to kEUR 18,404 (previous year: kEUR 12,755).